Laravel + Livewire Starter Kit: Docker-verified fork

 Related articles

-- Laravel + React Starter Kit: Docker-verified fork We took the official laravel/react-starter-kit (Inertia + React 19 + shadcn/ui + Fortify), ran it inside Docker Desktop to observe its actual behavior, and published a production-hardened fork with the complete commit-by-commit diff on Git…
+- Laravel + React Starter Kit: Docker-verified fork We took the official laravel/react-starter-kit (Inertia + React 19 + shadcn/ui + Fortify), ran it inside Docker Desktop, and published a production-hardened fork.
+The test suite goes from the upstream 40 passed to 44 passed / 151 assertion…

-- Laravel + Vue Starter Kit: Docker-verified fork We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork with the complete diff on GitHub.
-The finding set matches the React Starter Kit's, by des…
+- Laravel + Vue Starter Kit: Docker-verified fork We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork.
+Tests go from 40 passed to 44 passed / 151 assertions.
+This article covers the Vue / Ine…

 - Laravel + Livewire Starter Kit: nonce-based CSP The SetSecurityHeaders middleware shipped in our Livewire Starter Kit Docker-verified fork kept 'unsafe-inline' in script-src and style-src.
 That was a deliberate placeholder to match the React/Vue forks; the Livewire architecture doesn't …